ricardolsmendes/docker-samples/README.md

 # docker-samples

-A project with ready-to-use Docker images.
+A project with custom, ready-to-use Docker images.

 ## Reference guides